 What are Taxonomies and Terms?

-Categories and tags are two examples of what WordPress calls a taxonomy: “a way of grouping posts together based on a select number of relationships” (WordPress.org).
+Categories and tags are two examples of what WordPress calls a Taxonomy: “a way of grouping posts together based on a select number of relationships” (source WordPress.org).

 You’re probably closely familiar with categories and tags, but WordPress taxonomies extend way beyond these two built-in features.
-Your site can include other taxonomies that get added via plugins and your theme, or you may have created your own taxonomies via custom code.
+Your site can include other taxonomies that get added via plugins and your theme.
+You may have even created your own taxonomies via custom code.

-For example, if you run a recipe website, you might have a custom taxonomy called “Dietary Requirements”.
-Within this taxonomy, there are terms such as “Gluten Free”, “Keto,” or “Vegan”.
+In the code example below, we show you how a recipe website can protect posts by a custom taxonomy called “Dietary Requirements”.
+Within this taxonomy, the site has terms such as “Gluten Free”, “Keto,” and “Vegan”.

-With the code recipe below, you can now restrict posts by “Dietary Requirement”.
-In other words, you can offer content to your Keto members that is unique from the content accessed by members of your Vegan level.
+Adjust and use the code below to protect content by your custom post taxonomy.
+For example, to offer content specifically to your Keto Members, unique from the content accessed by members in your Vegan level.

 The Code Recipe (PHP)